grasswire/scrapey/README.md

-Scrapey — Standalone server/API for scraping content of various types from URLs
+Scrapey — standalone API server to fetch/scrape web content on demand
 ===============================================================================

 How to build and run Scrapey